 -spray a repellent on your clothes, especially shoes (NOT your pet) containing permethrin or deet.

-2- Putting clothes in and running the dryer on a high temperature right away, will kill most ticks and prevent them from crawling around in your laundry room.
-Ticks mostly love humidity not dryness.
+2- Once home, put clothes in a dryer on the highest temperature for about 15-20 minutes, this will kill most ticks and prevent them from crawling around in your laundry room.
+Ticks for the most part love humidity not dryness.

 3- Checking for ticks daily will help you find them quickly.
 If you find a tick, remove it immediately.

 - Use fine tipped tweezers by pulling firmly in an upwards motion, don’t twist.

 4- Do NOT throw away or destroy the tick until you identify it.

 -Carry tweezers and Ziplock-style bags with you for this purpose.

 5- Become acquainted with the main ways to ID a tick: